21 month old hitting other kids

 4. Then, stay emotionally present – and within arm’s reach -- while Cole’s playing with the other kids.
 That connection will help him feel safer, which means he’ll be more relaxed and less threatened, which should translate into less aggressiveness with other kids.
 Of course, it also means you’ll get virtually no time to interact with the playgroup moms, but let’s just agree that you’ll find other ways to connect with other adults while he’s in this phase.
 I promise it won’t last.

 5. Model negotiation skills.
-The other benefit of your staying very focused on Cole while he plays with other kids, at least for the next few months, is that you can prevent most violence and teach him alternatives.
+The other benefit of your staying very focused on Cole while he plays with other kids, at least for the next few months, is that not only can you prevent most violence, you can teach him social skills.
 You’ll see when he’s about to clobber someone, and why, and you can intervene.
 “You really want the dumptruck.
 Devon has it right now.
 Let's ask Devon if you can have it when he's done.
 Devon, can Cole use the dumptruck when you're done?
 Thank you!”

 7. Reassure him.
 If Devon doesn’t take the deal, empathize with Cole’s disappointment, positively affirm that he isn’t hitting, then reassure him that waiting is worth it and that you’re there to help: “You love that dumptruck.
 It’s hard to see someone else playing with it.
-I am so proud of you that you’re using your words and keeping your hands on your own body.
 It’s really hard to wait.
-I will make sure you get a turn with the dumptruck after Devon.
-I know how much you want it.”
+Devon says he will give you the dumptruck when he is done.”

 9. Be ready for a meltdown.
-If Cole is too upset about not having the toy to be distracted, and just ends up crying, that’s ok.
+If Cole is too upset about not having the toy, and can't be distracted, and just ends up crying, that’s ok.
 Your job then is to hug him and let him cry, while you tell him you understand.
 “You really wish you could have that dumptruck.
 It’s hard to see someone else playing with a toy you want so much.
 It’s hard to wait.”
 To us, this is no big deal, but to him, he wants that toy more than he has ever wanted anything in his life.
 So when he cries and you comfort him, he’s not getting the dumptruck, but he’s getting something much more valuable: a chance to express the depths of his despair while he is understood and accepted by the most important person in his world.
 He learns that the full range of who he is inside is acceptable, even lovable.
 That feeling of being wholly loved and lovable will extend, over time, into more generosity with others.
+The interesting thing is that once he cries, he may not even care about the dumptruck, which shows us that his tears might not even be about the dumptruck, but about his frustration with being so small and powerless in a big world.

 10. Should you let him lose it right there in the playroom?
 Depends on how self conscious you are and how much other space there is to flee to.
-You also don’t want the other moms to think they should grab the truck away from Devon to stop Cole from crying, because then Cole will assume that crying will get him the toy, not to mention it will make Devon ornery towards Cole.
+It can make a child feel less safe and more upset to remove them from the scene.
+On the other hand, you don’t want the other moms to think they should grab the truck away from Devon to stop Cole from crying, because then Cole will assume that crying will get him the toy, not to mention it will make Devon ornery towards Cole.
 You might want to pick him up and carry him to the next room.

 12. If, despite your best efforts, he hits another child, take a deep breath and stay calm.
 First, attend to the other child.
 Keep your arm around your son while you say "I'm so sorry....That must hurt....Cole is so sorry he hit you.
 We hope you feel better.
 Cole was frustrated and he forgot to use his words, didn't you, Honey?"
 If Cole is calm enough to help the other child, that's great.
 If not, don't force it.
 He's still in the grip of fight or flight.